-If you are thinking about starting your own property management company, or looking to improve processes and organization, you will need an effective property management pricing structure in place so you can continue running your business that’s fair to you and your clients.
+If you are thinking about starting your own property management company, or looking to improve processes and organization, you will need effective property management fee structures in place so you can continue running your business that’s fair to you and your clients.

 Our special guest today is a property management coach – literally.
 She’s Kathleen Richards, “The Property Management Coach” and she provides guidance to other property management company owners on topics like this to help them to be successful with their business.